For Alibaba, It Is About Mobile Payments

 Alibaba’s Key Initiatives

 Cloud computing is one of the big growth engines for the Alibaba.
 It has built up a large cloud ecosystem with over 60,000 reported developers and has more than 765,000 paying cloud customers.
-Overall, the cloud has 2.8 million total customers including marketplace merchants.
+Overall, the cloud has 2.8 million total customers, including marketplace merchants.
 Given Chinese regulations, it won’t be easy for foreign investors and businesses to achieve a worthwhile presence in the Chinese cloud market.
 Currently, large industry verticals and IT consumers in China are dominated by state-owned enterprises.
 Among other statistics, of the largest 100 web startups in China, 70 are using AliCloud.
-The service is operating at an annual run rate of more than $1 billion and analysts estimate that it will probably break even or turn profitable fairly soon.
-Alibaba believes that it could give Amazon some cause to worry even though it is currently the sixth biggest cloud vendor in the world.
-Analysts also estimate that Alibaba’s cloud opportunity is a $20 billion market and Alibaba is well geared to make AliCloud grow into $65 billion-$70 billion in valuation over the next five years.
+The service is operating at an annual run rate of more than $1 billion, and analysts estimate that it will probably break even or turn profitable fairly soon.
+Alibaba believes that it could give Amazon (NASDAQ:AMZN) some cause to worry even though it is currently the sixth biggest cloud vendor in the world.
+Analysts also estimate that Alibaba’s cloud opportunity is a $20 billion market, and Alibaba is well-geared to make AliCloud grow into $65-70 billion in valuation over the next five years.

 Within its marketplace initiative, Alibaba saw stellar performance in the Singles’ Day shopping extravaganza.
-During the November shopping day, Alibaba recorded $17.4 billion worth of gross merchandise volume on its platform compared with $14.3 billion in 2015.
+During the November shopping day, Alibaba recorded $17.4 billion worth of gross merchandise volume on its platform, compared with $14.3 billion in 2015.
 Compare that to the Black Friday and Cyber Monday sales of $2.74 billion and $3.07 billion, respectively in the US in 2016.

-Additionally it continued to invest in international expansion and diversification.
+Additionally, it continued to invest in international expansion and diversification.
 It realizes that while it may be a force to reckon with in China and has gained significant foothold in South East Asia, it still needs to make a mark in the European markets.
 As part of this effort, it is trying to improve its logistics operations within the region.
-Known as the New Silk Road, currently freight travels on train through China, Kazakhstan, Russia, Belarus, Poland, Germany, Belgium, and France, before reaching London 16 days later.
+Known as the New Silk Road, currently, freight travels on train through China, Kazakhstan, Russia, Belarus, Poland, Germany, Belgium, and France, before reaching London 16 days later.
 To shorten this timeline, Alibaba is working on setting up warehouses along the train line to operate as its stock and delivery hubs.

 Alibaba’s Mobile Payment Growth

 But the biggest news for Alibaba recently has been the expansion of its mobile payment platform Ant Financials, formerly known as AliPay.
-AliBaba owns 33% stake in Ant Financial Services Group.
-It has more than 450 million annual active users compared with 180 million active users for Paypal.
+Alibaba owns 33% stake in Ant Financial Services Group.
+It has more than 450 million annual active users, compared with 180 million active users for PayPal (NASDAQ:PYPL).

-Ant Financial recently announced its bid to acquire MoneyGram for $1.2 billion.
-The global remittance market is estimated to be worth $600 billion and MoneyGram is the second largest player in the market with a 5% share of the industry.
-MoneyGram has a network of 350,000 outlets in retail shops, post offices, and banks across 200 countries and it earns revenues in the form of commissions on transfers and exchange rate margins.
+Ant Financial recently announced its bid to acquire MoneyGram (NYSE:MGI) for $1.2 billion.
+The global remittance market is estimated to be worth $600 billion, and MoneyGram is the second largest player in the market with a 5% share of the industry.
+MoneyGram has a network of 350,000 outlets in retail shops, post offices, and banks across 200 countries, and it earns revenues in the form of commissions on transfers and exchange rate margins.

 Whether its bid will win is still unknown, but at its bid price of $18.00 per share offers a 64% premium to MoneyGram’s average share price prior to the first offer for its business.
 It is also $200 million higher than the next competing bid.
 The merger will also need a blessing from US Committee on Foreign Investment and anti-trust clearances in the US.
 If the deal were to go through, it will give Ant Financials a big foothold in US, India, Mexico, and the Philippines markets.

-While it awaits the decision, Ant Financial has reached a merger agreement with Southeast Asian payment platform helloPay. helloPay was set up by Southeast Asian e-commerce site Lazada and has strong presence in the Philippines, Singapore, and Malaysian markets.
+While it awaits the decision, Ant Financial has reached a merger agreement with Southeast Asian payment platform helloPay. helloPay was set up by Southeast Asian e-commerce site Lazada (Private:LZDA) and has strong presence in the Philippines, Singapore, and Malaysian markets.
 Alibaba already holds a controlling stake in Lazada to help expand its presence in southeastern Asia.
 Last month, Alibaba also picked up a 36% stake in India’s mobile payment platform Paytm for $177 million.
 The investment will help Alibaba establish a footprint in the country.
 India has been on Alibaba’s radar for a while now.
 It plans to establish its “triangle” of logistics, e-commerce, and payment platform in the country.

 Alibaba’s stock is trading at 52-week high levels of $112.20 with a market capitalization of $280 billion.
 It had fallen to a 52-week low of $73.30 in June last year.
 Analysts estimate that given Alibaba’s cloud market growth and the continued advancements it makes into the mobile payments market through its affiliates, the stock is well poised to reach $140.